svenbolte/foldergallery/readme.txt

 * Fancybox 3 Options : Loop, Toolbar, Infobar, Arrows, Fullscreen, Slideshow, Slideshow speed.
 Available with Fancybox 3 engine only (if installed).
 * Misc settings - Permissions: force 777 permissions on cache folder.
 Leave it uncheck unless you really know what you do!
 * Misc settings - Orientation: Correct picture orientation according to EXIF tag.
 Rotated pictures will be overwritten.
 (Require EXIF library in PHP.)
 Delete the cache folder to apply to existing galleries.

-Most of theses settings can be overridden using the corresponding shortcode :
+Most of these settings can be overridden using the corresponding shortcode

-	[foldergallery folder="path" title="title" columns=1 width=150 height=90 border=1 padding=2 margin=10 thumbnails=single]

 == Installation ==

 1. Unzip the archive foldergallery.zip
 2. Upload the directory 'foldergallery' to the '/wp-content/plugins/' directory
 3. Download and upload to '/wp-content/' directory at least on lightbox JS engine (see FAQ)
+4. To use Lightbox engines, see FAQ
-4. Activate the plugin through the 'Plugins' menu in WordPress
+5. Activate the plugin through the 'Plugins' menu in WordPress
-5. Go to Settings / Folder Gallery to change the default settings
+6. Go to Settings / Folder Gallery to change the default settings
-6. Upload a folder of pictures to 'wp-content/upload/MyPictures'
+7. Upload a folder of pictures to 'wp-content/upload/MyPictures'
-7. Insert the following short code in post or page :
+8. Insert the following short code in post or page :

 	[foldergallery folder="wp-content/upload/MyPictures" title="My Picture Gallery"]

-8. To use Fancybox 2 engine, see FAQ
+  	  or
+	[folderdir folder="wp-content/upload/MyPictures" protect=1]

 == Frequently Asked Questions ==